-• Charles B. Keesee Educational Fund - Baptist students who are residents of North Carolina, South Carolina, or Virginia may apply for grants from the Charles B. Keesee Educational Fund.
-Grants from the Charles B. Keesee Educational Fund are up to a maximum of \$8,000 per student per academic year.
+• Charles B. Keesee Educational Fund - Baptist students who are residents of North Carolina, South Carolina, Virginia, Georgia, Kentucky, Tennessee, or West Virginia may apply for grants from the Charles B. Keesee Educational Fund.
+Grants from the Charles B. Keesee Educational Fund are up to a maximum of \$8,000 per master-level student per academic year.
 New grant applications for master-level programs must be submitted by April 1 of each academic year (fall and spring semesters), or October 1 for consideration for the spring term.
+Doctor of Ministry students can receive up to \$4,000 per student per year.
 New grant applications for the Doctor of Ministry program must be submitted by May 1 for the academic year (fall and spring semester), or November 1 for the spring term.
+Applications can be found online at www.cbkeesee.com.